oVirt/ovirt-site/source/release/3.3/index.html.md

 <!-- -->

 *   [Self Hosted Engine](Features/Self_Hosted_Engine) enables administrators to run the Engine as a VM on the hosts that are managed by this Engine, in an HA configuration, when the Engine VM can start on any of the hosts.
-The ability to run the Engine as a VM on the hosts that are managed by this Engine, in an HA configuration, when the Engine VM can start on any of the hosts.

 #### UX